nithin-pb/Face-Tracking-Robot-Testbed-for-Performance-Assessment-of-Machine-Learning-Techniques/README.md

 usage:
-upload main.cpp in the ATMega 328 brach and upload to arduino.
+upload main.cpp to the ATMega 328 brach and upload to arduino.

 $python lucimain.py